 Here you will find useful information about your School’s student representation system.
 This page covers the MBChB programme, Clinical Sciences, and Molecular, Genetic, and Population Health Sciences.
 Biomedical Sciences has its own Representation page.

 First of all, let us introduce you to your School Representatives.
 Each School has two School Reps whose role is to listen to you and bring any issues you raise to the relevant staff and committee meetings, such as the Student-Staff Liaison Committee or your School Council.
-In the Medical School, the Undergraduate School Representative is Sidhant Seth and the Postgraduate School Representative will be elected in the October By-Election.
-Feel free to get in touch with them if you feel that you have something important to say to the School!
-Your School also contains Class Representatives who work very closely with the School Representatives, EUSA and the staff to ensure you make the most out of your courses.
+In the Medical School, the Undergraduate School Representative is Mu'azzamah Ahmad.
+Feel free to get in touch with Mu'azzamah if you feel that you have something important to say to the School!
+Your School also contains Class Representatives who work very closely with the School Representative, the Students' Association and the staff to ensure you make the most out of your courses.
 Potential areas Class Reps may engage with are issues with feedback, course content, and suitability of assessment.

 The Medical Students Council (MSC) is a forum for discussion which comes up with ideas and solutions for the problems encountered by students.
 All those who study medicine at the University of Edinburgh are automatically members.
 The committee is made up of 15 elected members and 30 Class Reps.
 The MSC deals with all aspects of the medical student experience; recently, it has been involved in improving feedback, improving transport for students, and the creation of formative exams.
 The Council organises the Societies Fair during Welcome Week in Chancellor’s Building, the Year 3 electives information evening and the Year 4 Career’s Fair.
 The MSC also organises the annual Medics Ball which takes place in February.
 The Committee is chosen at the AGM in March so get involved either by standing for a position or voting for your representatives.